Cleft and Craniofacial SA

-What is the Craniofacial Clinic?
+What is the Multidisciplinary Clinic?

 The Clinic is a forum or meeting to allow all people involved with a patient to give their assessments and/or opinions on the treatment of the patient attending the clinic, and to allow patients or parents to ask any questions about the treatment or management.
+We have two multidisciplinary clinics named the Craniofacial Clinic and the Cleft Lip and Palate Clinic.

-Why have a Craniofacial Clinic?
+Why have a Multidisciplinary Clinic?

 The Clinic provides an opportunity for any of the people involved in the present or future management of a patient with a Craniofacial disorder to share information, e.g. to give an assessment of the patient, suggest a treatment programme, determine the timing of future treatment, to clarify any difficulties or differences which may arise from different assessments.
 In this way everyone involved with the patient is fully informed about their total management.